beginning of content

 Are there any alternatives to removing a wisdom tooth?

-Simple painkillers such as paracetamol can help control mild pain caused by wisdom teeth.
+Simple painkillers such as paracetamol and ibuprofen can help control mild pain caused by wisdom teeth

-Antibiotics and rinsing with hot, salty water or chlorhexidine mouthwash can help when the area around the wisdom tooth is infected.
+Antibiotics and rinsing with warm, salty water or chlorhexidine mouthwash can help if the area around the wisdom tooth is infected.

-Your symptoms may get worse or return.
-There is a risk of getting a serious, life-threatening infection.
+Your symptoms may get worse or come back.
+You may be at risk of getting a serious, life-threatening infection.

-If you need to have your wisdom tooth removed before you can have corrective surgery or other orthodontic treatment, the surgery or treatment may not be possible.
-Impacted wisdom teeth do not cause crowded front teeth.
+If you need to have your wisdom tooth removed before you can have corrective surgery or other orthodontic treatment, that surgery or treatment may not be possible.

-If you have increased pain, contact your dentist.
+If your pain gets worse, contact your dentist.

 What does the procedure involve?